deiteris/api-contractor/extension/README.md

 * [Visual Studio Code 1.54 or newer](https://code.visualstudio.com/Download)
 * [Java 1.8 or newer](https://www.java.com/en/download/manual.jsp)

+If you are working with large APIs and have limited amount of RAM, consider using [OpenJ9](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=openj9).

 ## Available commands

 * `API Contractor: Restart language server` - Restarts the client and language server.